Low-carb diet and intermittent fasting

 Consult a doctor first if you:

-• take prescription medications
+- take prescription medications

-• have a medical condition
+- have a medical condition

-• are under the age of 18, or 80 years old or more
+- are under 18 or 80 years or older

-• are extremely active
+- are extremely active

-• have (or are at risk of having) an eating disorder, or have a history of one
+- have (or are at risk of having) an eating disorder or have a history of one

-• are pregnant, breastfeeding, or trying to conceive
+- are pregnant, breastfeeding, or trying to conceive

 If it’s safe for you to try these approaches to eating, check out our guide on intermittent fasting for beginners to help you get acquainted with the different schedules.

-Then, take our SIMPLE quiz to get started with one, and we’ll support you in practicing fasting, help you track your food intake, and give you the insights to keep you on track and progressing every day!
+Then, take our Simple quiz to get started with one, and we’ll support you in practicing fasting, help you track your food intake, and give you the insights to keep you on track and progressing every day!

 How to go on a low-carb intermittent fasting diet safely